eocdb/eocdb-webui/docs/source/ocdb-api-cli.md

 ## Configure

-In order to access the database you need to configure the RESTful API server address.
+In order to access the database you need to configure the REST API server address.
 The default address is ```https://ocdb.eumetsat.int```.